 Island Apple Snail

-Similar in appearance to the Florida Apple Snail, the Island Apple Snail is actually much larger and can grow to the size of a tennis ball.
+Similar in appearance to the Florida Apple Snail, the Island Apple Snail is actually much larger.
+It can grow to the size of a tennis ball.
 The reason why these snails are harmful to the Everglades is that they consume some of the other snails that reside in it, causing a shortage of food for the Snail Kite bird.
 Despite its powerful beak, the Snail Kite is unable to consume the Island Apple Snail due to the density of the snails’ shells, causing the Snail Kite population to dwindle.

 Come See More of These Insects and Other Bugs of The Everglades through Fort Lauderdale Airboat Rides

 If you’re looking to spot some interesting crawlies of the Everglades, come book a tour with Fort Lauderdale Airboat Rides.
 We offer tours of Florida’s greatest national park with professional guides who are very familiar with the ecosystem.
 If interested, give us a call at (954) 338-4890 or visit our contact page.
+We will ensure our best that you will encounter those strange and unusual creatures!